Reezzcy/reezzcy/README.md

 - 💡 My main focus is to explore new technologies and develop software solutions.
 - 🎓 I’m currently pursuing my studies in informatics at National Development University "Veteran" Jakarta
 - 🌱 I'm on track to learn more about Data Science and Machine Learning.
-- ✍️ If I have the opportunity and free time, I also pursue mobile development.
+- ✍️ If I have the opportunity and free time, I also pursue Mobile Development.
 - 📫 Feel free to reach out to me for consulting and volunteering, or just for some interesting discussion.
 - 📄 Please have a look at my Resume for more details about me.
 I'm open to feedback and suggestions!